vsmjs/vsm-dictionary-uniprot/README.md

 This specification relates to the function:
  `getEntryMatchesForString(str, options, cb)`

+Firstly, if the `options.filter.dictID` is properly defined and in the list of dictIDs the `https://www.uniprot.org` dictID is not included, then an **empty array** of match objects is returned.

-An example of a URL string that is being built and send to Uniprot's REST API when requesting for `tp53`, is:
+Otherwise, an example of a URL string that is being built and send to Uniprot's REST API when requesting for `tp53`, is:
 ```
 https://www.uniprot.org/uniprot/?query=tp53&columns=id%2Ccomment%28FUNCTION%29%2Cprotein%20names%2Cgenes%2Corganism%2Creviewed%2Centry%20name%2Cannotation%20score&sort=score&limit=20&offset=0&format=tab
 ```